-where $\varepsilon_d$ is the permittivity of the dielectric between the lines, tm the thickness of the lines and L the length of the segments that runs parallel to each other.
+where ε_d is the permittivity of the dielectric between the lines, t_m the thickness of the lines and L the length of the segments that runs parallel to each other.
 For lines spaced 0.25 μm, the lateral capacitance can be of the order of 0.1 fF/μm.
 This seems a very small value.
-However, for lines that runs parallel several hundred micros, the lateral capacitance can be as large as tens of fF.
-Since CL introduces coupling between two otherwise independent lines (i.e. a cross-talk), the circuit performances can be strongly degraded.
+However, for lines that runs parallel for several hundred microns, the lateral capacitance can be as large as tens of fF.
+Since C_L introduces coupling between two otherwise independent lines (i.e. a cross-talk), the circuit performances may be strongly degraded.
 The same consideration apply to polysilicon lines.